alexcpn/alexcpn.github.io/html/NN/ml/6_backpropogation_softmax.md

-# The Maths of Deep Learning

-Alex Punnen \
-&copy; All Rights Reserved

-## Backpropagation with Softmax and Cross Entropy
+# Backpropagation with Softmax and Cross Entropy

 Let's think of a $l$ layered neural network whose input is $x=a^0$ and output is $a^l$.In this network we will be using the **sigmoid ($\sigma$ )** function as the activation function for all layers except the last layer $l$.
 For the last layer we use the **Softmax activation function**.
 We will use the **Cross Entropy Loss** as the loss function.